 Hummus.
-Ask diners which foods they associate with the Middle East and the Mediterranean cuisine, consumers typically mention hummus, the once obscure garbanzo bean dip that is now a supermarket superstar.
+Ask diners which foods they associate with Middle East and Mediterranean cuisine, consumers typically mention hummus, the once obscure garbanzo bean dip that is now a supermarket superstar.
 Pita bread, gyros, and olive oil often get listed, too.
 If Americans can name any dish associated with Israel, it is usually falafel.
+But that’s a limited view…

 More than conventional Middle Eastern/Greek or Mediterranean cuisine, and separate from traditional Middle European Jewish deli fare, modern Israeli food can be tough to tightly define, coming from a vibrant multi-cultural crossroads nation with thousands of years of olive-oriented history.

-Prevailing demographics driven by Millennials and members of Generation Z favor Israeli cuisine as an ahead-of-trend phenomenon.
+Prevailing demographics driven by Millennials and Gen Z favor Israeli cuisine as an ahead-of-trend phenomenon.
 Those younger Americans grew up eating more ethnic fare than their parents and also display increasing interest in new international cuisines.

 Contemporary Israeli fare satisfies their desire for plant-based options and the cooking style is friendly toward gluten-free, dairy-free, and other dietary restrictions.
 They know that the so-called “Mediterranean Diet” has proven to be a longstanding healthy diet approach.
 Also appealing is a service approach that delivers a host of shareable salads, spreads, meat dishes, breads, and tastes at one meal, instead of old-fashioned courses.
 And while many of the dishes may be Jewish-inspired, they are not usually kosher.